vidyabhandary/blog/_posts/2021-1-12-Building-Machine-Learning-Powered-Applications.md

 I found this book a bit frustrating to follow.

-Wherever the code is shown the book and a link provided - it is to the main github repo and not to the individual jupyter notebook or python code.
+Wherever the code is in shown the book and a link provided - it is to the main github repo and not to the individual jupyter notebook or python code.
 Nor was the filename mentioned beneath the code snippet.

 Not a deal breaker but it is *frustrating.*